 - i.
-A design code to be agreed with the Local Planning authority as part of the application process. - ii.
+A design code to be agreed with the Council as part of the application process. - ii.
 Retention of the riverside and main Borough Hall buildings for office and other uses. - iii.
 Redevelopment of the council suite building for residential development with active uses on the ground floor. - iv.
 Provision of car parking at Prebend Street. - v.
 Riverfront residential development. - vi.
-Consideration of impacts on historic environment to minimise harm and inclusion of mitigation measures where necessary.
-Development opportunities should preserve or where opportunities arise enhance the setting of heritage assets including Bedford Conservation Area.
-[MM18] - vii.
+Development opportunities should preserve or where opportunities arise enhance the setting of heritage assets including Bedford vii.
 A site specific flood risk assessment will be required to determine the developable area of the site.
 New development will be steered towards areas at least risk of flooding.
 Development classified as 'more vulnerable' in government guidance will not be permitted in flood zone 3a.
-Development must be in accordance with Policy 96.
+Development must be in accordance with Policy 92.